-Two of the top science colleges in the U.S. include Stanford University and the University of Illinois at Urbana - Champaign.
+Three of the top science colleges in the U.S. include Stanford University, the University of Illinois at Urbana - Champaign and Pennsylvania State University.
 These research-intensive institutions have degree programs in science at the undergraduate and graduate levels.
 Students can choose from a broad range of areas of inquiry.

 |School Highlight: Stanford is home to several faculty members who have won Nobel and Pulitzer Prizes.|

-In 2015, U.S. News & World Report listed Stanford as the number one graduate college for biological sciences and the fourth for chemistry.
+In U.S. News & World Report's 2014 ranking, Stanford University tied as the number one graduate college for biological sciences and the fourth for chemistry.
 This top university conducts private scientific research, as well as research for government entities, such as the U.S. Department of Energy.
-Through Stanford's School of Humanities and Sciences, science students can earn bachelor's, master's and doctoral degrees from the physics, biology, applied physics and chemistry departments.
+Through Stanford's School of Humanities and Sciences, science students can earn undergraduate and graduate degrees from the physics, biology, applied physics and chemistry departments.

-As of 2010, the University of Illinois at Urbana - Champaign was listed as a Best Midwestern College, as well as a College That Pays You Back, by the Princeton Review.
-Individuals interested in studying science here can look to the environmental sciences college or the liberal arts and sciences college, where they can earn Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Doctor of Philosophy (PhD) or Doctor of Veterinary Medicine degrees.
-Science concentrations are available in astronomy, crop sciences, veterinary biosciences, biomolecular and chemical engineering, geology, bioenergy and pathobiology.
+As of 2016, the University of Illinois at Urbana - Champaign was listed as a Best Midwestern College, as well as a College That Pays You Back, by the Princeton Review.
+Individuals interested in studying science here can look to the College of ACES or the College of Liberal Arts and Sciences, where they can earn Bachelor of Science (BS) or a Bachelor of Arts (BA).
+The graduate school offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
+Science concentrations are available in astronomy, crop sciences, pre-veterinary, biology and chemistry and geology.